ocervell/gunicorn-opentelemetry-poc/README.md

 The metrics backend configured in this repository is Cloud Monitoring (ex Stackdriver), but modifying it should be straightforward to adapt this example to other metrics or trace backends.

-This branch deploys an agentless setup using the OpenTelemetry SDK:
+This branch deploys a Prometheus-based monitoring setup:

--   **OpenTelemetry SDK (Python)** is used to send traces directly to Cloud Monitoring and expose custom metrics to a Prometheus exporter.
+-   **[OpenTelemetry SDK (Python)](https://github.com/open-telemetry/opentelemetry-python)** is used to send traces directly to Cloud Monitoring.
+-   **[Prometheus Flask exporter](https://github.com/rycus86/prometheus_flask_exporter)** is used to expose framework (gunicorn) metrics and custom metrics as a Prometheus scrape endpoint.
--   **Prometheus** and `prometheus-to-sd` are deployed to scrape metrics from Prometheus exporters.
+-   **[Prometheus](https://prometheus.io/)** and **[stackdriver-prometheus-sidecar](https://github.com/Stackdriver/stackdriver-prometheus-sidecar)** are deployed to scrape metrics from Prometheus exporters.
 -   **OpenTelemetry collector is NOT deployed.**
+-   **statsd-exporter is NOT deployed** because the Prometheus Flask exporter supports gunicorn multiprocessed setup.

 The architecture is as below: